sureshnaik45/Edemy-LMS/README.md

 ### Educator Features

 **Edit Course:** This is the most critical feature you are missing.
 How: Create a new page like /educator/edit-course/:courseId.
 This page can reuse your existing AddCourse.jsx component.
 You would first fetch the course's data and use it to pre-fill all the state variables (title, price, chapters, etc.).
-Then, the form's "Submit" button would call a new PATCH /api/educator/course/:courseId endpoint to save the changes.
+Then, the form's "Submit" button would call a new POST /api/educator/course/:courseId endpoint to save the changes.

 **Course Categories:** This is essential for helping students find courses.
 How: Add a category: String field to your Course.js model.
 Add a dropdown menu (e.g., "Web Development", "Data Science", "Marketing") to your AddCourse.jsx form.
 Then, you can display these categories on your CourseCard.jsx and add filter buttons to the CoursesList.jsx page.